SchwarzNikolas/docker-hadoop-spark/README.md

 ```

+## Quick Start Jupyter Notebook
+To start using Jupyter Notebook go to http://<dockerhadoop_IP_address>:8888 or http://localhost:8888/ on your Docker host.

+Navigate to the work folder to create a new jupyter notebook or use the example file that is located within that folder.

+You should now be able to connect to the Spark master via pyspark.

 ## Quick Start Spark (PySpark)
+Alternatively to using Jupyter Notebook, pyspark can be executed directly in the command line of the Spark master.

-Go to http://<dockerhadoop_IP_address>:8080 or http://localhost:8080/ on your Docker host (laptop) to see the status of the Spark master.
+Go to http://<dockerhadoop_IP_address>:8080 or http://localhost:8080/ on your Docker host to see the status of the Spark master.

 Go to the command line of the Spark master and start PySpark.
 ```